-The utmost care has been taken to preserve the intentions of the ECP founders.
+The utmost care has been taken to preserve the intentions of the club's founders.
 Deana Jirak and Christina (Jirak) O’Donnell, daughters of founder Dr. Ivan Jirak, reviewed and concurred that the proposed rewrite is essentially appropriate and does not undermine the foundation of the club.

 No expanded power or control of club officers is present in the revisions.

 The majority of the Constitution becomes Policy which retains the foundations of the club protected by a strong amendment process.

 ThePolicy Statements become Procedureswhich are protected by the same amendment process.

 The resulting combination is still two separated categories: Policy and Procedures, but can be presented as a single publication (web page) - this simplifies the constant jostling back and forth between two separate publications and confusion as to what document covers the subject of conversation.